sequana/sequana_pipetools/README.rst

 ========= ======================================================================
 Version   Description
 ========= ======================================================================
+0.9.1     * Ability to download automatically singularity images (as URLs) if
-0.9.0     * **MAJOR update/Aug 2022**
+            set in the  pipelines (container field). add the --use-singularity option in all pipelines (and --singualrity-prefix) 0.9.0     * **MAJOR update/Aug 2022**
           * new mechanism to handle  profile for Snakemake that will replace the cluster_config.yaml files
           * Major cleanup of PipelineManager (PipelineManagerGeneric was removed).
 The way input files are handled was also cleanup.
             Fixes https://github.com/sequana/sequana_pipetools/issues/37
             and also files starting with common prefixes 0.8.1     * Better schema validation